Cigarettes vs Alcohol: Comparing Physical, Psychological & Social Harm

 Alcohol’s Psychological and Social Harm

 For some in public health, however, the cigarette lobby is not the real problem.
-Chris Hawkey, a gastroenterologist, writes in The Guardian that with research predicting that alcohol will be responsible for the deaths of over 90,000 people by 2019, the bigger danger is in the bottle, not the cigarette pack.
-Rates of alcohol consumption have increased throughout all levels of society and given way to an “epidemic of alcohol liver disease.”
+Chris Hawkey, a gastroenterologist, writes in The Guardian that research predicts alcohol will be responsible for the deaths of over 90,000 people by 2019, meaning the bigger danger is in the bottle, not the cigarette pack.
+Rates of alcohol consumption have increased throughout all levels of society and given way to an “epidemic of alcohol liver disease.”24

 Binge Drinking and Drinking Delusions

-Notwithstanding the double standard that exists in how cigarettes and alcohol are accepted and regarded, “any policy that treats alcohol differently to tobacco cannot be defended,” argues Hawkey, a point echoed in a 2015 report published in MySanAntonio.com.
-Covering figures published in a National Institute on Drug Abuse survey, MySanAntonio.com noted that the drug mortality rate in the country is “overwhelmingly dominated by […] the two most popularly used and legally accessible drugs on the market” – namely, tobacco and alcohol.
+There is a double standard that exists in how cigarettes and alcohol are accepted and regarded.
+“Any policy that treats alcohol differently to tobacco cannot be defended,” argues Hawkey, a point echoed in a 2015 report published in MySanAntonio.com.24 Covering figures published in a National Institute on Drug Abuse survey, MySanAntonio.com noted that the drug mortality rate in the country is “overwhelmingly dominated by […] the two most popularly used and legally accessible drugs on the market” – namely, tobacco and alcohol.
 While tobacco was responsible for the deaths of 480,000 Americans in 2013, and alcohol for 29,001 deaths in the same year, heroin, prescription drugs, and cocaine combined to kill a notably smaller number of people: 4,202, according to figures released by the Centers for Disease Control.
-Even with moderate decreases in rates of dangerous alcohol consumption and smoking, the two vices are still the most deadliest drugs commonly available.
+Even with moderate decreases in rates of dangerous alcohol consumption and smoking, the two vices are still the deadliest drugs commonly available.29

 Social Smoking and Drinking